CyrusKashef/BK_Randomizer/README.txt

 * Include Flowers: If the notes/eggs/feathers feature is not set to 'none', the flowers in the level will be included in shuffling.

 ##### Treasure Trove Cove
 * Scattered Notes/Eggs/Feathers: Notes, eggs, and feathers are scattered across the level, both in the water and in the air, based on the location they would normally appear.
-(I think as of releasing this, sometimes notes and feathers don't get shuffled, but that's a problem for future me).
+The low setting has everything within jumping distance.
+The high setting may require flight.
 * Super Slippery Sand: At some point, you'll trigger the anti-tampering and you won't be able to change direction unless you jump.
 Have fun!

 ##### Clanker's Cavern